MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/setup-hci-system-alerts.md

 9. Select **Run**.

 After the information appears, you can examine the logs and create alerts based on the results.
+For more information, see [Log query results](setup-hci-system-alerts.md#log-query-results) and [Alert actions and details](setup-hci-system-alerts.md#alert-actions-and-details)

 ## Set up alerts using Insights